MicrosoftDocs/MIMDocs/MIMDocs/migrate-entra-id.md

 ### Provisioning users from Microsoft Entra ID to on-premises apps
  :::image type="content" source="media/migrate-entra-id/scenario-1-c.png" alt-text="Conceptual drawing of provisioning to on-premises apps." lightbox="media/migrate-entra-id/scenario-1-c.png":::

- If you're using MIM to provision users to applications such as SQL or LDAP, you can now use on-premises application provisioning via the ECMA Connector Host to accomplish the same tasks.
+ If you're using MIM to provision users to applications such as SAP ECC, to applications that have a SOAP or REST API, or to applications with an underlying SQL database or non-AD LDAP directory, you can now use on-premises application provisioning via the ECMA Connector Host to accomplish the same tasks.
 The ECMA Connector Host is part of a light-weight agent and allows you to reduce your MIM footprint.
+If you have custom connectors in your MIM environment, you can migrate their configuration to the agent.
 For more information, see the documentation below.

 - [On-premises provisioning application architecture](/entra/identity/app-provisioning/on-premises-application-provisioning-architecture)
 - [Provisioning users to SCIM-enabled apps](/entra/identity/app-provisioning/on-premises-scim-provisioning)